 - mountain landscape (High Atlas, Morocco and El Shouf Mountain, Lebanon) characterised by interaction between traditional farming, grazing, forestry and water management at altitude

-- lowland agro-silvo-pastoral landscape (dehesas and montados from Extremadura, Spain, to Alentejo, Portugal) characterised by a diversified mosaic of lowland habitats of traditional farming, forestry and pastoral practice, including transhumance.
+- lowland agro-silvo-pastoral landscape (dehesas and montados from Extremadura and Córdoba, Spain, to Coruche in Santarém, Portugal) characterised by a diversified mosaic of lowland habitats of traditional farming, forestry and pastoral practice, including transhumance.

 Focus on one of our partners

 At the heart of all our work are passionate people dedicated to delivering effective and lasting conservation.
 These inspirational partners are our greatest asset.